 Sometimes an issue you may think relates to highways is reported to MVDC, our District Council including abandoned vehicles, street cleaning, missing or damaged road names (which need to be reported under “General Enquiry” as currently there is no specific link on MVDC’s website), dead animals and fly tipping.
 A missed bin collection can be reported here.

-To read the advice from our local District Councils on noise pollution for Mole Valley use this link and for noise emanating from Reigate and Banstead use this link.
-Both Councils have a link on the relevant page to report the noise pollution.
+Our two local District Councils provide advice on noise nuisance on their websites – if the noise is coming from Mole Valley click Noise in MVDC and if from Reigate and Banstead click Noise in R&B. Both Councils have a link on the relevant page to report the noise pollution.

 Rights of Way (footpaths, bridleways, byways and BOATs)